 And the most extended statement in Proverbs goes like this, in chapter 23:

 Those who tarry long over wine; those who go to try mixed wine.
 Do not look at wine when it is red, when it sparkles in the cup and goes down smoothly.
 In the end it bites like a serpent and stings like an adder.
 Your eyes will see strange things, and your heart will utter perverse things.
 You will be like one who lies down in the midst of the sea, like one who lies on the top of a mast.
 “They struck me,” you will say, “but I was not hurt; they beat me, but I did not feel it.
 When shall I awake?
 I must have another drink.”
 (Proverbs 23:30–35)

-“Do not look at wine when it is red” — I don’t know what that means except maybe there is a kind of drink that is just a little too dangerous.
+“Do not look at wine when it is red” — I don’t know what that means, except maybe that there is a kind of drink that is just a little too dangerous.

-*Here is another one from Proverbs 31:4–5: “It is not for kings, O Lemuel, it is not for kings to drink wine, or for rulers to take strong drink, lest they drink and forget what has been decreed and pervert the rights of the afflicted.”
+Proverbs 31:4–5, “It is not for kings, O Lemuel, it is not for kings to drink wine, or for rulers to take strong drink, lest they drink and forget what has been decreed and pervert the rights of the afflicted.”

-*Deuteronomy 29:6: “You have not drunk wine or strong drink, that you may know that I am the Lord your God.”
-The reason they didn’t drink any wine in the wilderness is, evidently, so it would be an asset to their coming to know God fully.
+Deuteronomy 29:6, “You have not drunk wine or strong drink, that you may know that I am the Lord your God.”
+The reason they didn’t drink any wine in the wilderness is, evidently, it would be an asset to their coming to know God fully.

 You therefore get the impression that even though wine was permitted and was a blessing, it was fraught with dangers.